By Mike Miller Updated January 11, 2023

 COLEMAN has a population of about 650, not counting the inmates in the nearby large federal prison that dominates the area.
 The little town has a nice church and some interesting old homes.

 SUMTERVILLE is an unincorporated community in Sumter County, named after Revolutionary War General Thomas Sumter.
-It is a very rural community, and has a campus of Lake-Sumter State College.
+It is a very rural community except for the area in The Villages, and has a campus of Lake-Sumter State College.

 BUSHNELL has a population of about 2,000 and is the county seat of Sumter County.
 In 1885, the town was named for John W. Bushnell.
 He was chief engineer for the Florida Railway and Navigation Company and laid out the route through what is now Bushnell.
 The Florida National Cemetery is located just west of Bushnell.